Favorite Books of 2021

 The Yellow Wife by Sadeqa Johnson

-The narrator, Pheby, is a slave who as a child sawa a kinder side to the system.
+The narrator, Pheby, is a slave who as a child saw a kinder side to the system.
 But all that changes when the Richmond plantation owner marries following his first wife's death.
 After being secretly sold off by this second wife and landing in jail under the evil eye of Rubin Lapier, Pheby finds herself pregnant and her only possible savior.
 Furthermore, she must run Lapier's house, becoming his "yellow wife," and raising their subsequent kids.
 Johnson is marvelous at being unsentimental and diving into the minds of her characters.
 Though harrowing at times, the story's detailing of the bonds between characters, specifically between mother and child, is exceptional.
 An intense story for fans of historical fiction, The Yellow Wife will keep you engrossed in this tale of struggle and strife.

 Buy a copy at The Bookshop